rawiriblundell/wiki.bash-hackers.org/scripting/newbie_traps.md

 grep ^root: /etc/passwd >/dev/null 2>&1

 if [ $? -ne 0 ]; then
-  echo &quot;root was not found - check the pub at the corner&quot;
+  echo "root was not found - check the pub at the corner" fi
-fi
 ```